ehelin/IdentityServerFourExploration/README.md

 # Identity Server Four Exploration
-A .NET Core C# Web Application for learning Identity Server 4
+A .NET Core C# Web Application for learning Identity Server 4 and evaluating if I should use it for TgimbaNetCore.

-This project is solely for learning Identity Server 4.

 ## Related Projects/Items